open/close all folders

 - On Venus Envy, Lisa was outed by Grace before the beginning of the plot via a Home Porn Movie that was leaked to the entire school, and Zoe is outed as transgender by accident to several people throughout the course of the comic.

 - Yoona from Welcome To Room 305 is outed as being gay by her brother in front of Hom and Jung Hyun.
-Hom, who is gay himself, notes this is not a proper way to come out and facepalms while the homophobic protagonist is just in stunned silence.
+Hom, who is gay himself, notes this is not a proper way to come out and facepalms while the homophobic protagonist is stunned into silence.
 Yoon Sung's intentions were good however he did it incorrectly.
 Yoona is deeply closeted and self-hating, Yoon Sung had been pretending to be gay in order for her to accept her sexuality, and they were having an argument about him being gay.

 - Lavali from Sandra on the Rocks is forced to come out to her brother Alex after he walks in on her and her girlfriend angrily breaking up.
 Actually Played for Laughs, since while this may have been a surprising reveal to the readers, as far as Alex and their parents are concerned, she's been in the world's most Transparent Closet for years.
 As in, they've all caught her naked with other girls several times, which she attempted to explain away with laughably flimsy excuses.